The order of execution of queued jobs is determined according to a system of priorities. 3 parameters are taken into account:

 - The requested resources for this job (nodes and walltime).

-The squeue command lists the pending jobs starting from the highest priority.
+The squeue command lists your pending jobs starting from the highest priority.

 The priority of a job is expressed in the form of a value between 0 and 1.
 This value is defined by taking into account the 3 parameters mentioned previously, which each have a defined weight.
 The closer the value is to 1, the more priority the job will be.
 To know the priority of your pending jobs, use the command: